A behind-the-scenes glance at our alumni

 What are you currently doing in your life and career that you are proud of?

-You graduated in 2012 and your career has been very productive.
 What secrets, principles, talents, assistance, and support do you feel have made you so successful?

 Have you worked with any NYU alumni or current students?
 How did that work out?

 I enjoy mentoring current students and, as I noted, have taught Costume I. And yes, I work with NYU alumni almost all of the time.
 One of my longest collaborations is with Donyale Werle ‘02: We are both principal designers with Encores Off-Center, entering our sixth season; we also founded with others the Off-Broadway designers’ movement that resulted in the first-ever Off-Broadway collective bargaining agreement.
 Just this season, I also collaborated with David Lander ‘91, Anna Louizos ‘89, Mark Barton ‘03, David Zinn ‘91, and many actors who graduated from the graduate acting department.

 Trace your entry into your fields from graduate school to your current pursuits.